-The most common symptoms of breast lymphoma are a painless breast mass, most frequently located in the outer quadrants ( and usually in the right breast, for some reason)
+The most common symptoms of breast lymphoma is a painless breast mass.
+Specialists usually locate the lump in the outer quadrants of the breast.
+Interestingly, lymphoma usually shows up in the right quadrant.

 Breast lymphomas rarely show microcalcifications

-Ultrasound of breast lymphomas tends to be of a hypoechoic lobulated mass
+Ultrasound of breast lymphomas tend to show a hypoechoic lobulated mass

 An ultrasound of lymphoma of the breast might typically reveal a coarse internal echo, a hypoechoic mass with an irregular border and occasionally a lobulated mass representing a very large tumor.
 The most likely ultrasound image for a breast lymphoma will be of a heterogeneous lobulated hypoechoic mass.